 Salesforce recommends using a partner backup solution that can be found on the AppExchange.
 The reason they recommend this is almost entirely due to the challenges most experience when attempting to recover lost or corrupted data using native backup methods.

-Because this process can be challenging, we’ve created an eBook with a step by step process to Recovering Lost Data Using Salesforce Weekly Export.
+Because this process can be challenging, you can learn more in our ebook, 7 Steps to Recovering Lost Data Using Salesforce Weekly Export.